 1. Mount your phone on a tripod or gimbal.

-4. Once you tap stop, two files immediately drop into your camera roll.
+4. Tap stop — two files instantly drop into your camera roll.

-By removing friction, you are free to focus strictly on your creative performance, without worrying about "framing for the crop".
+By removing friction, you can focus purely on your creative performance without worrying about "framing for the crop".

 ← Back to Blog